Trump pressed ambassador on status of Ukraine investigations, according to new testimony | CBC News

 He described the closed-door testimony that has been ongoing for several weeks since September as taking place in a "cult-like atmosphere."

-It has been alleged that Trump and his allies, led by his personal lawyer Rudy Giuliani, pressured Ukraine leader Volodomyr Zelensky — including in a July 25 phone call between the presidents that triggered a whistleblower complaint — to investigate 2020 presidential candidate Joe Biden and his son Hunter, who served on the board of Ukraine energy company Burisma, for corruption.
+It has been alleged that Trump and his allies, led by his personal lawyer Rudy Giuliani, pressured Ukraine leader Volodomyr Zelensky — including in a July 25 phone call that triggered a whistleblower complaint — to investigate Biden and his son, who served on the board of Ukraine energy company Burisma, for corruption.

 As well, Trump requested that Zelensky's officials investigate if Ukraine entities allied with the Hillary Clinton campaign during the 2016 presidential election were involved in the hacking of Democratic National Committee emails.
 A Republican-led Senate committee, among others, ascribe that breach to Russian actors.